jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 My throat tightens.
 The words catch.

 No. A king does not explain himself to subjects.
 The moment I justify myself I have already surrendered what they are trying to take.
-Kings cannot be tried by subjects.
+Kings cannot be judged by subjects.
 I am the Sovereign.

 But they want the money.
 The army.
 The bridges, the buildings, the land.
 These artisans, craftsmen, merchants—this middling sort—they want the realm.
-They have the coin and will not give it any longer, and a king without coin is a realm in chaos.
+They hold the coin and will not send it any longer, and a king without coin is a realm in chaos.

 I will leave with dignity.
-I exit the Commons.
 The soldiers make way.
+I exit the House of Commons.

 "Privilege!
 Members of the Commons are protected by Privilege!"

-Unholy.
+Unholy rabble.
+Ignore them.
 Keep walking.

 Outside, on London streets, the middling crowd watch from doorways and corners.
 Not cheering.
 Not bowing.
 Watching.

 My coach has stopped far away.
 The driver is on the ground, the rear wheel jammed against a curb.
 He pulls at it.
 A wheel is broken.

 My retinue gathers.
 The men lift the coach, work on the wheel.
 The crowd's attention turns to me.
-I see them through the bodies of my men.
+I see them through the bodies of the soldiers.

 They watch me.
 I must do something.